Cara Heads

-Cara Heads (born October 7, 1977, in Costa Mesa, California) is an Olympic weightlifter for the United States.
+Cara Heads (born October 7, 1977) is an Olympic weightlifter for the United States.
 Her coaches are Tony Ciarelli and Stephanie Ciarelli, Howard Cohen, Bob Morris and Dr. Kyle Pierce.

 Early life

 Sports have always been a part of Heads' life.
 Throughout high school, she was a scholar athlete and played 3 different sports.
 She played basketball. competed in track and field, and weightlifting.
 She was selected onto the All Orange County track and field team.
 In basketball, her team was Co-Champion of the Sea View League, two time CIF finalists, and state regional finalists.
 As a weightlifter, Heads qualified for the Junior World Weightlifting Championships in Warsaw, Poland.

 Education

 Heads obtained her degree from the University of California Berkeley where she also participated in track and field.
 She competed in the hammer throw and in her freshman year earned 3rd place in the Pacific Athletic Conference Track and Field championships.

 After her first year in school, Heads transitioned her focus from track and field to weightlifting.
 She decided to drop out of school and pursue her career in weightlifting and train amongst the best female weightlifters.
 After the Olympic Games she went back to California Berkeley to finish her degree.